 The petition of the residents of the constituency of Glasgow East,

-The petitioners therefore request that the House of Commons urge the Government to immediately bring forward additional measures to support the travel industry, including the aviation sector, coach companies and travel booking agencies.
+The petitioners therefore request that the House of Commons urge the Government to engage with the BT Group to avoid the compulsory redundancies of thousands of hardworking and dedicated staff members.

 And the petitioners remain, etc.—[Presented by David Linden, Official Report, 20 April 2021; Vol. 692, c.
 952.]